Enggawadhesh/FFmpeg-uses/README.md

 # FFmpeg-uses
-Watermarking of video and get duration of audio &amp; video using FFmpeg
+Watermarking of video &amp; image and get duration of audio &amp; video using FFmpeg